-CRIM 2283 Emergency Vehicle Operation Instructor 3 credits (3 lec.)
+CRIM 2283 Emergency Vehicle Operation Instructor

 Course is designed to enable students to develop or refine emergency vehicle driving standards and programs.
 This course includes components which address training guidelines for legal aspects of law enforcement driving, non-emergency driving, emergency response driving, and pursuit driving.
 Students will be introduced to technology in developing driving skills, methods, and vehicle information which allows them to instruct safe driving behaviors and safe driving habits.